openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/outstation.md

     value: 2
 ```

-### Schedule parameters
+### Schedule Parameters

-These are currently not supported.
+Schedule parameters are not currently supported.